Online Continual Learning on Intel Loihi 2 via a Co-designed Spiking Neural Network: Introduction

 Spiking neural networks (SNNs) naturally meet these requirements: their event-driven spikes propagate information sparsely and asynchronously through stateful neurons~\cite{gerstner2014neuronal}, Hebbian-like plasticity rules implement local learning~\cite{yamazaki2022SNNreview}, and drop-and-grow mechanisms can add or remove neurons over time~\cite{huang2023neurogenesisSNN}.
 Neuromorphic processors such as Intel’s Loihi 2 exploit these properties in silicon, integrating memory and compute within each core, using sparse event-based communication, and executing learning rules only when and where spikes occur~\cite{ davies2021advancing, mishra2023survey_NC_CL, schuman2022neuromorphicSurvey}.
 Loihi 2 also includes dedicated hardware acceleration for the online local learning algorithms~\cite{davies2018loihiLearning, hajizada2022interactive}.
 The combined effect of these features is orders-of-magnitude reductions in latency and energy compared to conventional CPU and GPU platforms~\cite{orchard2021loihi, davies2021advancing, shrestha2024efficient}.

 Yet modern OCL algorithms are not designed for neuromorphic hardware.
 Most rely on large replay buffers to mitigate forgetting, overwhelming the limited on-chip (SRAM) memory available in edge devices and consuming additional energy each time past data are revisited~\cite{verwimp2021rehearsalLimits}.
 Multi-task learning further overwhelms memory, as the replay buffer size grows proportional to the number of tasks~\cite{sverdlov2023efficient}.
 Other methods employ dense gradient updates or covariance-matrix inversions that violate the locality assumption and slow down learning~\cite{aggarwal2023chameleon, hayes2022online}.
-Generally, the model throughput and latency of training are the crucial metrics that are rarely looked at for OCL scenarios~\cite{hayes2022online}.
+Generally, model throughput and training latency are crucial metrics that are rarely considered in OCL scenarios~\cite{mai2022online,hayes2022online}.
 All these challenges render current solutions impractical for edge AI deployment~\cite{ren2021tinyol, li2019rilod} and highlight the importance of co-designing efficient algorithms and hardware~\cite{hajizada2024clp, lin2022device256kb, kukreja2019edgeLearningWhy}.
+The recently proposed Continually Learning Prototypes (CLP) algorithm~\cite{hajizada2024clp} is a step in this direction: it is rehearsal-free and updates a small set of class prototypes through local Hebbian-like rules, properties that bring it close to neuromorphic compatibility.
+However, each prototype update still concludes with an explicit L2 renormalization of its weight vector, which is a global gather--norm--broadcast operation that violates on-chip locality and blocks direct deployment on neuromorphic hardware such as Loihi 2.